JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-01-19-distilbert_token_classifier_typo_detector_is.md

 ## Description

-This model was imported from `Hugging Face` ([link](https://huggingface.co/m3hrdadfi/typo-detector-distilbert-is)) and it's been trained on a Icelandic synthetic data to detect typos, leveraging `DistilBERT` embeddings and `DistilBertForTokenClassification` for NER purposes.
+This model was imported from `Hugging Face` [(link)](https://huggingface.co/m3hrdadfi/typo-detector-distilbert-is) and it’s been trained on a Icelandic synthetic data to detect typos,, leveraging `DistilBERT` embeddings and `DistilBertForTokenClassification` for NER purposes.
 It classifies typo tokens as `PO`.

 ## Predicted Entities